Best Snorkeling Gear for Travel: Snorkeler’s Firsthand Review

 Some also have a bumpy texture on the sole to give a little grip.
 Plus, they insulate your feet if the water is cool.
 They should fit snugly.

-The main difference between the dive socks and the dive booties/boots is the booties/boots have rubber soles, which can be rigid or flexible.
+The main difference between the dive socks and the dive booties is the booties have rubber soles, which can be rigid or flexible.

-Therefore, the booties/boots offer better traction and protection when navigating over slippery rocks to get into the water.
+Therefore, the booties offer better traction and protection when navigating over slippery rocks to get into the water, like at 1000 Steps in Bonaire.

-I wear the Cressi Ibiza diving boots and love them.
+I wear the Cressi Ibiza booties and love them.
 They have enough traction to navigate over rocky surfaces but are not too bulky.

 Neoprene is more insulating and buoyant, so most dive socks are made of neoprene.